jkomoros/prompt-garden/README.md

 LLMs do better with "small" prompts that break up the task into smaller, more straightforward tasks.
 That's the intuition behind the "chain of thought" techniques and "tree of thought".

-What this means is that coming up with a resilient approach to a problem will be more like growing a garden of inter-related prompts, working together--putting resources into plants that are the most promising.
+What this means is that coming up with a resilient approach to a problem will be more like growing a garden of inter-related prompts, working together--putting resources into the prompts that are the most promising.

 We need something like a git for prompts.
 But we also want something that allows people to mix and match and mashup the best ideas from others.
 You can think of this as gardening prompts.